About This Chapter

 47. Eyewitness Testimony: Accuracy & Reliability

-After completing this lesson, you will be able to understand what constitutes eyewitness testimony.
-Moreover, you will examine the accuracy and reliability of eyewitness testimony and how this relates to providing proof in court and in legal documents.
+After completing this lesson, you could understand what constitutes eyewitness testimony.
+Moreover, you will examine the accuracy and reliability of eyewitness testimony and find out how this relates to providing proof in court and in legal documents.

 48. False Confessions: Causes, Consequences & Implications

 This lesson will discuss false confessions.
 We will discuss the causes of false confessions and the consequences and implications of false confessions.

 49. Innocent Until Proven Guilty: Origin, Law & Meaning

 The principle of 'innocent until proven guilty' is a legal concept which guarantees that the guilt of an accused person cannot be presumed.
 This lesson takes you through the origin, law, and meaning of this ancient tenet.

 After you complete this lesson, you should be aware of what constitutes an opening statement.
 Moreover, you will review some examples in order to gain a heightened understanding of opening statements.

 51. Preliminary Hearing: Definition, Purpose & Process

 Once you complete this lesson, you will understand what constitutes a preliminary hearing.
 You will review the definition, examine the purpose, and review the procedure of a preliminary hearing.

 Once you complete this lesson, you should understand what constitutes the preponderance of the evidence standard.
 You will examine the definition and review the standard utilized in court.